filippo-ferrari/website/content/post/parabola-install-guide/index.md

 ```
 nvim /etc/hosts
 ```
-and add the follwing lines:
+and add the following lines:
 ```
 127.0.0.1   localhost
 ::1         localhost